docsforadobe/illustrator-scripting-guide/materials/AI_ScriptGd_2017.md

 ```
 ```
-When defining the properties of a print options object, you can find out which printers, PPDs, print presets, and other items are available by using the application object’s read-only “list” properties, such as the printer list , PPD file list , and print presets list properties.
+When defining the properties of a print options object, you can find out which printers, PPDs, print presets, and other items are available by using the application object’s read-only "list" properties, such as the printer list , PPD file list , and print presets list properties.
 ```
 ```